rozek/banglejs-2-activities/README.md

 ### Image ###

-The built-in "img" component only allows an image to be scaled up or down - rotation is not supported.
+The built-in "img" layout type only allows an image to be scaled up or down - rotation is not supported.
 For that reason, a simple "Image" component has been written which also allows an image to be rotated - additionally, drawing takes place within a "clipping rectangle" which prevents an image to cross the borders of its own layout cell and overlap other cells.

 Last, but not least, the "Image" component also considers `halign` and `valign` settings and aligns an image properly.